-How Your Blog Content and Social Media Content Can Work Together
+How Your Blog Content and Social Media Content Should Work Together

 It’s for this very reason that I will continue to preach the importance of OWNING your content and making sure it’s being housed in a place where you have ultimate control.